HigherOrderCO/Bend2/docs/import-system.md

 ### Spec Compliance Gaps

 - The resolver does not yet reject imports that omit an explicit package version (e.g. `BendRoot/Nat/add.bend` is still accepted when present locally).
-The specification requires every external reference to include a `#<version>` segment, so an additional validation pass is needed before module loading to enforce this rule consistently.
+The specification requires every external reference to include a `=<version>` segment, so an additional validation pass is needed before module loading to enforce this rule consistently.